time::date

 };

-A date observes various chronological values, cached in its fields.
-To evaluate and obtain these values, use the various observer functions (year, hour, etc.).
-These values are derived from the embedded moment information, and thus are guaranteed to be valid.
+A date observes various chronological values, which are cached in its "observer" fields.
+To evaluate and obtain these values, use the various observer functions, documented inline.

 years: i64,